Lava bomb injures 23 on tour boat in Hawaii

 Two of those passengers are in stable condition, but the third, a woman in her 20s, was listed in serious condition with a fractured femur.
 Nine other passengers who were onboard the boat drove themselves to the hospital, and, according to the fire department, their injuries were superficial.
 It's unclear the total number of people on the boat.

+"It just exploded straight out at the boat and you could hear the rocks hit the boat and the people yelling," said Glenda Fay, an eyewitness in the boat behind the one which was stuck.
+"They just got caught in one of those places where the lava collapsed and just blew out. ...
+We saw the whole thing happen."

-This comes as lava continues to spill into the ocean, which USGS said has created a new lava "island" just offshore.
+This comes as lava continues to spill into the ocean, which the USGS said has created a new lava "island" just offshore.

 A collapse explosion event, which is measured in earthquake magnitude, caused an increase of activity from fissure 8 resulting in some channel overflows, USGS said.